geoneric/fern/document/post/generic_algorithms/introduction.rst

-such quantities in the computer, we discretize fields using rasters, which are essentially 2D arrays with some additional information about where each raster is positioned according to some coordinate reference system.
+such quantities in the computer, we discretize fields using rasters, which are essentially 2D arrays with some additional information about where each raster is positioned according to some coordinate reference system, and the width and height of the raster cells.
 For our purpose here it is enough to think of spatial fields as 2D arrays positioned somewhere.

 In the next section we will develop a first version of a simple algorithm handling a 2D spatial field.
 We we will generalize it a bit,